The next Mass in the Extraordinary Form will be offered on Sunday, Oct. 17 at 2 pm. This will be a Low Mass.

-The Traditional Latin Mass is also generally offered on high-ranking Sunday feasts such as Christmas (Midnight), Easter and Pentecost, as well as Ash Wednesday, Ascension Thursday, the Immaculate Conception and the Octave of Christmas.
-Holy Comforter also offers a Requiem Mass on All Souls Day and, by request, Requiem Masses for funerals.
+That includes the highest-ranked feasts of Christmas (Midnight), Easter and Pentecost, as well as Ash Wednesday, Ascension Thursday, the Immaculate Conception and the Octave of Christmas.
+Holy Comforter also offers a Requiem Mass every All Souls Day and, by request, Requiem Masses for funerals.

-Though a different form of the same Roman Rite Mass, the Tridentine Rite also follows a separate liturgical calendar.
+The Mass of St. John XXIII also follows a separate liturgical calendar.
 That means that certain feast days will fall on different days and certain feasts celebrated today are absent from the previous calendar.
 The Tridentine Rite also has the season of “pre-Lent” and uses ordinal counting between seasons instead of referring to “Ordinary Time.”
 That means, for instance, September 3, 2017, was referred to as the “13th Sunday after Pentecost” as opposed to the “22nd Sunday in Ordinary Time.”
 Sundays following the Epiphany, but before Septuagesima, are simply referred to as the “Nth Sunday After the Epiphany.”

 For a more general overview of the Traditional Latin Mass, please visit Sancta Missa.
 The propers for Sunday Masses can be found here and the propers for each weekday can be found here, courtesy of Extraordinaryform.org

-The Extraordinary Form of the Mass is celebrated on Sundays at 1:30 pm.
-Low Masses are offered on 1st and 3rd Sundays, while 2nd and 4th Sundays are Missa Cantata (Sung Masses).
-To receive all the latest information on the Traditional Latin Mass at Holy Comforter, including any changes to the usual schedule, please email John Noble.
+To receive all the latest information on the Traditional Latin Mass at Holy Comforter, including any changes to the usual schedule, subscribe to the parish’s Flocknote.

 Parishioners, non-parishioners and visitors are always welcome at this Mass and every Mass celebrated at Holy Comforter.